 The username or nickname can help you find a bot or fake account.

-The name, like the photo, is something personal and users like to be recognized by a ‘username’ of their liking and after different tests.
+The name, like the photo, is something personal.
+Users like to be recognized by a ‘username’ of their liking, after different tests.
 It is something that they are clear about.

 Therefore, if you see a somewhat strange name, such as a foreign name or a user with numbers, it may be fake.
 Especially since it is common that when a username is already taken, the social network itself proposes a ‘name’ with the numbers.

 The biography, that section where users introduce themselves, describe what they do or add ways to contact.

 If you see that a user has not completed their biography or has suspicious links that can lead to places with probably viruses, it is a fake profile or bot.

 Another way to detect fake profiles is by the content they have on their profile.
 If, for example, on Twitter or Facebook they only share retweets or posts from others, it may be a bot.

 If on Instagram they do not have photos or the content is of dubious quality, it may also be a fake.